ujjwal502/vite-microFrontend-cli/README.md

 npm run preview-all
 ```

+**Remember to run the remote application and host application in Preview mode when developing instead of Development mode to get the file serving working.**

 so running `npx vite-microfrontend-cli <main-project-name> [options]` installs dependencies for all projects, builds them.
 You don't need to run `npm run install-all` or `npm run build-all` separately unless you want to perform these steps individually.

 If you do want to run the steps separately, you can use: